coderefinery/2023-03-21-workshop/content/questions/day4.md

    - One git repository per project is the best approach.
 If a project is big, then subprojects can have their own repository.
 If you think of academic publications, one project corresponds to one publication.

 9. Are there standard files that should be in `.gitignore`?
    - Depends on what content that goes in the git repo.
-For a git repo with source code, one typically lists in the `.gitignore` object files and executable that are generated by the compiler.
+For a git repo with source code, one typically lists in the `.gitignore` object files and executables that are generated by the compiler.
 For e.g. Fortran one would like to have `*.mod`, `*.o` in the `.gitignore`.

 10. Do you know of any version control for HARDWARE developments? (e.g, CAD or PCB designs)
     - If the development is done using text, git works.